wilau2/cs-games-2018-relay-cloud/README.md

 - [x] (0.5pt) Only Zuul port is available on the host machine
         - Only Zuul port specified in docker-compose.yml, rest of services communicate over `csgames_net` bridge network.

-(1pt) Make sure your able to override parts of the docker-compose give an exemple with the stack pointing on an external redis with a public url.
+- [x] (1pt) Make sure your able to override parts of the docker-compose give an exemple with the stack pointing on an external redis with a public url.
+    - Shows a proof-of-concept with composed docker-compose files.
+Executing `docker-compose -f docker-compose.yml -f docker-compose.external-redis.yml build` would result in building a Redis image with a different build argument, which could be used to change the endpoint.

 ## Build